blaz-cerpnjak/intelligent-opponent-shooter-game-unity/README.md

 2. **Add NavMeshAgent Component**: In the Inspector window, click on the "Add Component" button.
 Search for "NavMeshAgent" and select it from the list to add the NavMeshAgent component to the GameObject.
 3. **Configuring NavMeshAgent**:
     - _Speed_: Adjust the "Speed" parameter to set the movement speed of the AI opponent.
 This determines how fast the agent moves along the NavMesh.
     - _Stopping_ Distance: Set the "Stopping Distance" parameter to determine how close the AI opponent gets to its destination before stopping.
-This prevents the agent from overshooting the target.
     - _Acceleration_: You can adjust the "Acceleration" parameter to control how quickly the AI opponent accelerates and decelerates while moving.

 <p align="center">